 The realities (i.e., values, beliefs, etc.) that are similar for the communities in contact with each other are known as culturally neutral realities, while the realities that are unique to each community are known as culturally rich realities.
 As Cokely (2001) states, “culturally neutral realities are shared; culturally rich realities are not”.
 Examples of culturally rich realities can be community specific, confined norms, specific values, and unique world-views (Cokely, 2001).

 Based on the degree of proximity, some communities-in-contact with one another can experience more culturally shared, or neutral, realities, whereas other communities-in-contact that do not share the same world-views can have unique and culturally rich realities (Gumperz, 1964).
-Communities-in-contact with one another that experience more culturally shared or neutral realities means that their world-view is most similar to one another.
+Communities-in-contact with one another that experience more culturally shared or neutral realities means that their world-view is more similar to one another.
 However, all of the views are not all similar, leading to multiple culturally rich realities.
 When interpreting, interpreters are not only representing meaning in another language, but they are also responsible for cultural mediation between two persons or groups from different communities (Katan, 1999).

 Semantics